steelwheels/KiwiScript/KiwiLibrary/Document/Class/OperationQueue.md

 When the operation is stopped by time limit, it is *cancelled* and the `isCancelled` flag is set.

+#### Return value
+The return value is true when the operation is started without any errors.

 ### `waitOperations`
 Wait until all operations are finished or cancelled.
 ````